Chinese President Xi voices support for Iran amid Western pressure - ExBulletin

 China is one of the biggest buyers of Iranian oil and a source of investment.

 Iran has struggled for years under trade and financial sanctions imposed by Washington and other Western governments over what they say are Tehran’s efforts to develop nuclear weapons, a charge the Iranian government denies.
-The US government cut off Iranians’ access to the network that connects global banks in 2018.
+The US government cut Iran’s access to the network that connects global banks in 2018.

-US State Department spokesman Ned Price urged China to influence Iran and reduce potential threats in the region, saying it would be in our both interests.
+US State Department spokesman Ned Price urged China to influence Iran and reduce potential threats in the region, saying “it would be in both of our interests”.

-Xi said Beijing opposes external forces that interfere in Iran’s internal affairs and undermine Iran’s security and stability, according to the government statement.
-He said Xi promised to work together on issues involving each other’s core interests, but gave no details.
+Xi said Beijing “opposes interference by external forces in Iran’s internal affairs and undermining Iran’s security and stability”, according to the government statement.
+He said Xi promised to “work together on issues involving everyone’s core interests”, but gave no details.

-The Raisis government did not immediately release details of the meeting, but the president called the two governments “friends in trouble” in a comment published by the ruling Communist Party newspaper Peoples Daily on Monday.
+Raisi’s government did not immediately release details of the meeting, but the president called the two governments “friends in difficult situations” in a commentary published Monday by the ruling Communist Party newspaper, the People’s Daily. .

-A Chinese Foreign Ministry spokesperson, asked if Beijing fears a rapprochement with Iran will complicate US-China relations, said their friendly relations help promote peace and harmony. stability in the Middle East.
+A Chinese Foreign Ministry spokesperson, asked if Beijing fears a rapprochement with Iran could complicate US-China relations, said their “friendly relations” help “promote peace and stability in the Middle East”.

 |